yazdrahobycha/kottans--frontend/README.md

 # Kottans-Frontend

-## Hello everyone!
-My name is Arsen, I am from Drohobych.
+## Greetings, folks!
+Arsen here, hailing all the way from the charming city of Drohobych.
+Brace yourselves, I come with a joke for every situation! _winks_

-I am very grateful for the opportunity to learn on this introductory course for free!
-Thank you also for the support and warm atmosphere in the chat!
-You all are kittens!
+Woo-hoo!
+I'm one lucky duck for getting to learn on this intro course for free!
+And a big thank you to the support crew and the cuddly-warm atmosphere in the chat!
+Y'all are just a bunch of cute little kittens!

 > <details>
 >   <summary>Press here, this is you.</summary>